And I Love Her: Covers and other versions

-As with many Beatles songs, this has been covered by many artists of varying styles.
-Notably, Esther Phillips reversed the gender of the song in 1965; her "And I Love Him" reached No. 54 that year on the Billboard charts.
+As with many Beatles songs, this has been covered by many artists in varying styles.
+Notably, Esther Phillips reversed the gender of the song in 1965; her "And I Love Him" reached No. 54 that year on the Billboard Hot 100.
+It also reached No. 11 on the Billboard Hot Rhythm & Blues Singles and No. 14 on the Billboard Easy Listening chart.

 An instrumental cover by Santo & Johnny topped the Mexican charts in 1965.
 Jazz pianist Brad Mehldau included an extended instrumental trio version on his 2016 album Blues and Ballads, which an AllMusic review describes as "transfiguring the minor/major-key centers into something sweeping and operatic."

-The mash-up band Beatallica, who combine the music of the Beatles and Metallica, blended "And I Love Her" with "Am I Evil?", entitling it "And I'm Evil?".

-McCartney has played the song live on various tours.
-There have been two official releases of live versions, one by McCartney solo on 1991's Unplugged (The Official Bootleg) and another by the Beatles on On Air – Live at the BBC Volume 2.

-An outtake from the original studio sessions, Take 2 recorded Feb.
-25, 1964, was released on the 1995 issue of Anthology 1.
+An outtake from the original studio sessions, Take 2 recorded 25 February 1964, was released on the 1995 issue of Anthology 1.

-Chart performance
+McCartney recorded a live version during an appearance on MTV Unplugged, which was released on his Unplugged (The Official Bootleg) album, with Hamish Stuart on lead vocal.